myjndyfjl/raylibVirtualMicroscrope/README.md

 my development enviroment

+develop version : raylib 4.5
+actually only use DrawTexturePro,Initwindow, drawText,Textfomat CLoseWindow raylib API,so there's no special version depending

 redpandaC++2.25.1
 windows 10
 or lookthrough the vedio link above to find same code compile software installer in vedio discription below the vedio